Reinvented Oscars hands 'Nomadland' win on diversity-packed night | Entertainment

 Frances McDormand, one of the few professionals in the film in which several people played versions of themselves, won her third Oscar.
 Social distancing forced a rethink of the ceremony, moving it to Union Station in downtown Los Angeles.

 After strict COVID-19 testing and quarantine protocols, nominees and their guests walked the red carpet, mostly maskless.
 They sat in a cabaret-style room inside the Mission Revival-style rail station or chatted in an outdoor courtyard.
 The prospect of all four acting honors going to people of color for the first time was not realized.
-But 14 women took home Oscars, including for sound ( "Sound of Metal" ), production design ("Mank"), original screenplay ( "Promising Young Woman" ) and documentary feature ("My Octopus Teacher.")
+But 15 women won a record 17 Oscars, the Film Academy said, including for sound ( "Sound of Metal" ), production design ("Mank"), original screenplay ( "Promising Young Woman" ), and documentary feature ("My Octopus Teacher.")

 The national reckoning about systemic racism in the United States was also a theme following the murder conviction last week of a white police officer who knelt on the neck of Black man George Floyd.
 "As a mother of a black son, I know the fear that so many live with, and no amount of fame or fortune changes that," said Regina King, who directed "One Night in Miami," about four black icons at the height of the 1960s civil rights movement.

-Youn Yuh-jung, 73, won the best supporting actress Oscar for her role as a cantankerous grandmother in immigrant tale "Minari."
+Youn Yuh-Jung, 73, won the best supporting actress Oscar for her role as a cantankerous grandmother in the immigrant tale "Minari."
 Youn, the first South Korean actor or actress to win an Oscar, joked about people mispronouncing her name.

 "Tonight you are all forgiven," she said.
 "Me being here, I cannot believe it."
 The ceremony for the highest honors in the movie business took place after a turbulent year for the industry that shuttered production and movie theaters for months and saw studios delay the release of some blockbusters by more than a year.